DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/keypoint/overview.rst

 The KeyPoint Deep Learning engine is using a different deep learning model to detect objects in scene.
 Usually this engine is objects which needed direction output from **DL Segment** node.
-Foe example, the object below is a metal part which has distict directions.
+Foe example, the object below is a metal part which has distinct directions.

 .. image:: Images/object.png
     :align: center